-Over the past number of years, we have worked extensively with schools and districts in establishing collaborative response models to serve as an overarching framework for how the organization collectively and systematically identifies and responds to the needs of all learners.
-In the 2015 text Envisioning a Collaborative Response Model, we laid out an overview of the model and how to get it established in a school.
+Over the past number of years, we have worked extensively with schools and districts in establishing Collaborative Response to serve as an overarching framework for how organizations collectively and systematically identifies and responds to the needs of all learners.
+In the 2015 text Envisioning a Collaborative Response Model, we laid out an overview of Collaborative Response, as we saw it at the time, and how to get it established in a school.
 The book essentially focused on getting started.
-However, over the past number of years, we are now working with educational organizations who have established the essential components of the model and are now going deeper.
-What extensions to the initial components should be considered when sustaining and deepening the model in schools and districts?
+However, over the past number of years, we are now working with educational organizations who have established the essential components of Collaborative Response and are now going deeper.
+What extensions to the initial components should be considered when sustaining and deepening Collaborative Response in schools and districts?

 Collaborative Team Meetings at the Heart

-Over the past number of years, I have learned so much through conversing with educational leaders invested in ensuring effective collaborative team meetings and observing those meetings in action.
-I have had several moments of “I wish I would have thought of that in my own school” and I now intend to share some of those best practices in a series of blog postings.
-I intend to identify and discuss 27 ideas for going deeper in collaborative team meetings.
+Over the past number of years, we have learned so much through conversing with educational leaders invested in ensuring effective Collaborative Team Meetings and observing those meetings in action.
+We have had several moments of “we wish I would have thought of that in our own school” and we now intend to share some of those best practices in a series of blog postings.

-27 Ideas for Going Deeper in Collaborative Team Meetings
+Considerations for Collaborative Team Meetings

-- Focus on Impact During Celebrations – when sharing celebrations to start a collaborative team meeting, going deeper to examine what led to that success for students (posted September 8, 2018)
+- Focus on Impact During Celebrations – when sharing celebrations to start a collaborative team meeting, going deeper to examine what led to that success for students

-- Establish a Focus – establish what the focus of the collaborative team meeting will be to assist in the flagging students to bring to the conversation and bring greater clarity to the collective conversation (posted December 21, 2018)
+- Establish a Focus – establish what the focus of the collaborative team meeting will be to assist in the flagging students to bring to the conversation and bring greater clarity to the collective conversation

-- Question and Discussion Resources - ideas related to the intentional use of question and discussion cards, posters and other resources to prompt collective dialogue and team enquiry (posted October 3, 2019)
+- Question and Discussion Resources - ideas related to the intentional use of question and discussion cards, posters and other resources to prompt collective dialogue and team enquiry

-- Roles in Team Meetings - ideas, samples and templates related to establishing roles in team meetings, as well as communicating the responsibilities for those assuming each role (posted February 23, 2020)
+- Roles in Team Meetings - ideas, samples and templates related to establishing roles in team meetings, as well as communicating the responsibilities for those assuming each role